-Regular full-time administrative employees are eligible for paid holidays (listed below) and up to two additional personal days per fiscal year.
-Employees starting January 1st or later will receive one personal day for the remaining fiscal year.
+Regular full-time administrative employees, seasonal full-time employees (with the exception of the Resident Artists Program), and regular part-time employees are eligible for paid company holidays (listed below) and up to five additional personal holidays per fiscal year.
+Employees starting January 1st or later will receive three personal holidays for the remaining fiscal year.

-Seasonal full-time and regular part-time employees qualify for paid holidays only if they are scheduled to work the day before and the day after the holiday.
+Seasonal full-time and regular part-time employees may only use floating holidays and personal holidays for days/shifts where they have already been scheduled to work.